Cyrus development and release plans

 We’re heavily involved in standards, with JMAP in the process of being chartered with the IETF for standards track, and our work through CalConnect on a JSON API for calendar events.
 Cyrus will continue to implement standards and test suites.

-The core team is Ken at CMU, Robert S consulting along with the Fastmail staff: myself, Ellie, Nicola and Chris.
+The core team is Ken at CMU, Robert S consulting along with the FastMail staff: myself, Ellie, Nicola and Chris.
 Of these people, Ellie and Robert are focused entirely on Cyrus, and the rest of us share our duties.
 It’s been fantastic having those two who can single-mindedly focus on the project.

 There’s plenty of space for more contributors in our team!
 Join us on Freenode #cyrus IRC or on the mailing lists and help us decide the direction of Cyrus for the future.
-The roadmap is largely driven by what Fastmail wants because we’re paying for the bulk of the work that’s being done, but we’re also willing to invest our time in the community, supporting other users and building a well-rounded product, we just have to know what you need!
+The roadmap is largely driven by what FastMail wants because we’re paying for the bulk of the work that’s being done, but we’re also willing to invest our time in the community, supporting other users and building a well-rounded product, we just have to know what you need!